mysociety/twfy-votes-django/votes/markdown/about.md

 Absent votes don’t count towards the score.
 Lower scores indicate greater rebellion.
 Annual aggregates appear on each representative’s profile.

-This is slightly different from 'rebelliousness' scores because even those who consistently vote with the majority of the party will not score 100% (as they will pick up small percentage from the average differences because of rebels).
+This is slightly different from ‘rebelliousness’ scores because even those who consistently vote with the majority of the party will not score 100% (as they will pick up small percentage from the average differences because of rebels).

-The advantage of this statistic is being responsive the size of rebellions - e.g. in a free vote a sizable group of representatives voting against the majority of the party will be more aligned with the average party position in this vote, than a single MP going the other way in another vote.
+The advantage of this statistic is being responsive the size of rebellions – e.g. in a free vote a sizable group of representatives voting against the majority of the party will be more aligned with the average party position in this vote, than a single MP going the other way in another vote.

 Our long term goal is to calculate rebellion information based on actual whip information.